 The Amount Of Cars On The Road

-So should we be worried about your children on the roads?
-Naturally, we are going to worry about our children, especially after they’ve just passed the driving test.
-But as the average age of learning to drive is slowly creeping up to the mid-20s, as opposed to 16 or 17, this means that for those more mature drivers means a more mature attitude to the roads.
+So should we be worried about our children on the roads?
+Naturally, we are going to worry about our children, especially after they’ve just passed their driving test.
+As the average age of learning to drive is slowly creeping up to the mid-20s, as opposed to 16 or 17, this means that for those more mature drivers means a more mature attitude to the roads.
 Ultimately we’ve all made mistakes while driving, and it’s always after the first year of passing your test that we learn the most, so it’s a combination of communicating the best practices to our children while also instill in a mature attitude to the road, whatever their age.
+Alfa Romeo of Larchmont has an array of cars available that would be perfect in helping keep your young adults and teens safe while driving.